 Advent is approaching, Sister Faustina wrote in her Diary.
 I want to prepare my heart for the coming of the Lord Jesus by silence and recollection of spirit, uniting myself with the Most Holy Mother and faithfully imitating Her virtue of silence, by which She found pleasure in the eyes of God Himself.
 I trust that, by Her side, I will persevere in this resolution (Diary, 1398).
-This year, the first Sunday of Advent falls on 29th of November.
-Liturgically, Advent and the new year in the liturgy of the Church begins with vespers on November 28th.
+This year, the first Sunday of Advent falls on 3th of December.
+Liturgically, Advent and the new year in the liturgy of the Church begins with vespers on December 2th.
 It constitutes a time of joyful anticipation of Christmas, spiritual preparation for this holiday and for the second coming of Christ on Earth, in addition to building our sensitivity to His everyday coming to us here and now, as St. Faustina did, through exercise in silence and recollection of spirit.
 The joy of experiencing the mystery of faith which tells us of the birth of the Son of God in human flesh, Mercy Incarnate, depends on this expectation and spiritual preparation.